David Braley

-David Osborn Braley OC (31 May 1941 – 26 October 2020) was a Canadian businessman and politician who was the owner of the BC Lions and previously owner of the Toronto Argonauts and Hamilton Tiger-Cats.
+David Osborn Braley OC (31 May 1941 – 26 October 2020) was a Canadian businessman and politician who was the owner of three Canadian Football League (CFL) teams during his lifetime: the BC Lions, Toronto Argonauts, and Hamilton Tiger-Cats.
 He was appointed to the Senate of Canada in 2010 as a Conservative, but resigned three years later stating no official reason.
 He was a member of the Order of Canada and the Canadian Football Hall of Fame.

 Early life

 Braley was born in Montreal and raised in Hamilton, Ontario, where he attended McMaster University.
 Braley began his business career with GMAC (now Ally Financial) in Hamilton, before joining London Life Insurance.
-In 1969, he purchased William Orlick Limited (now Orlick Industries Limited), a leading auto parts manufacturer based in Stoney Creek, Ontario and remained its owner and president.
+In 1969, he purchased William Orlick Limited (now Orlick Industries Limited), an auto parts manufacturer based in Stoney Creek, Ontario and remained its owner and president.
 He lived in Burlington, Ontario.

 Sports career

 Braley owned the Hamilton Tiger-Cats from 1987 until 1990 when the team returned to community ownership.
 He returned to the CFL with his purchase of the Lions in 1997.
-He also owned the Vancouver 86ers soccer club, later the Vancouver Whitecaps, of the A-League, keeping professional soccer alive from 1997–2000.
+He also owned the Vancouver 86ers soccer club, later the Vancouver Whitecaps, of the A-League, keeping professional soccer alive from 1997 to 2000.
 In early 2010, he also became owner of the Argonauts, becoming the only person to own two CFL teams simultaneously.
-In an effort to minimize the ensuing controversy, the league has scheduled games between the Lions and Argonauts early in the season in order to avoid possible playoff implications.
+In an effort to minimize the ensuing controversy, the league scheduled games between the Lions and Argonauts early in the season in order to avoid possible playoff implications.
 He announced the sale of the Argonauts to Bell Media and Larry Tanenbaum on May 20, 2015, with the deal to close at the end of the year.

 Braley served as the chair of the CFL's Board of Governors and was the CFL's interim commissioner from March 2002 to November 2002.
 He was also chairman of the 2003 World Cycling Championships in Hamilton.

 Braley was a director of Ontario's successful bid to host the 2015 Pan Am Games and was subsequently a member of the board overseeing preparations for the games.
-Braley resigned upon his appointment to the Senate, as the body's by-laws specifically bar elected officials and Senators from serving on the board.
+Braley resigned upon his appointment to the Senate, as the body's by-laws specifically bar elected officials and senators from serving on the board.

 Numerous institutions across Hamilton, Ontario are named in his honour.
 These include the David Braley Athletic Centre and the David Braley Health Sciences Centre at McMaster University, the David Braley Athletic and Recreation Centre at Mohawk College, and the David Braley Research Institute at the Hamilton General Hospital.

 Braley was elected into the Canadian Football Hall of Fame in 2012.
 He was appointed to the Order of Canada in 2019, in recognition of his contributions to the CFL and his community.